hervature/blog/_posts/2018-08-13-the-money-culture-review.md

 If you want to buy this book and support my site, here is my Amazon affiliate link: {{ page.affiliate-link }}

-Next Up: The New New Things: A Silicon Valley Story by Michael Lewis
+Next Up: The New New Thing by Michael Lewis

 Cheers,